input-output-hk/ouroboros-phalanx-protocol/CIP/Readme.md

 <!-- A clear explanation that introduces the reason for a proposal, its use cases and stakeholders.
 If the CIP changes an established design then it must outline design issues that motivate a rework.
 For complex proposals, authors must write a Cardano Problem Statement (CPS) as defined in CIP-9999 and link to it as the \`Motivation\`. -->

 The "[Ouroboros Randomness Generation Sub-Protocol – The Coin-Flipping Problem](../CPS/CPD/README.md)" CPD reveals a significant vulnerability in **Ouroboros Praos**: adversaries controlling a substantial portion of stake can execute **grinding attacks** to manipulate leader election, compromising the protocol’s fairness and security.
 As detailed in [CPD Section 3.2 - Entry Ticket: Acquiring Stake to Play the Lottery](../CPS/CPD/README.md#32-entry-ticket-acquiring-stake-to-play-the-lottery), an adversary with **20% or more of the total stake** gains an exponential advantage in influencing randomness, with attack feasibility increasing rapidly as stake grows.
-This critical threshold is further explored in [CPD Section 3.6 - Grinding Power Computational Feasibility](../CPS/CPD/README.md#36-grinding-power-computational-feasibility), which shows that grinding attacks become computationally viable for well-resourced adversaries, particularly in the "Owl Survey" scenario, where costs remain within the "Possible" range (up to $\$1$ billion USD) for grinding depths ($\rho$) between 34 and 48.
+This critical threshold is further explored in [CPD Section 3.6 - Grinding Power Computational Feasibility](../CPS/CPD/README.md#36-grinding-power-computational-feasibility), which shows that grinding attacks become computationally viable for well-resourced adversaries, particularly in the "Owl Survey" scenario, where costs remain within the "Possible" range (up to $\$1$ billion USD) for grinding depths ($\rho$) up to $57.7$.

+A grinding depth of **57.7** bits means:
+  - The adversary can simulate roughly $2^{57.7}$ different outcomes of the randomness and choose the most favorable one.
+  - This amplifies the probability of rare bad events (such as rollbacks or forks) compared to the honest model.
+The key idea is that if a bad event, like a settlement failure, occurs with probability $\varepsilon$ under perfectly unbiased randomness, then an adversary who can try $R$ independent randomness candidates can increase the chance of that event up to $R \cdot \varepsilon$ (by the union bound).

+**For example**, suppose that on mainnet we reach a rollback probability of $2^{-60}$ for a block at index $x$ after $y$ additional blocks are appended.
+If an adversary has grinding power of $2^{57.7}$, the effective risk becomes $2^{-60} \cdot 2^{57.7} = 2^{-2.3}$.
+To maintain the original $2^{-60}$ confidence level under grinding, the protocol must instead target a baseline security of $2^{-(60 + 57.7)} = 2^{117.7}$, requiring many more blocks to be appended, thus significantly increasing settlement times.

-The CPD analysis in [Section 3.5 - Scenarios](../CPS/CPD/README.md#35-scenarios) quantifies this vulnerability across four scenarios—Ant Glance, Ant Patrol, Owl Stare, and Owl Survey—highlighting the ranges of $\rho$ where attacks are feasible.
+The CPD analysis in [Section 3.5 - Scenarios](../CPS/CPD/README.md#35-scenarios) quantifies this vulnerability across four scenarios (**Ant Glance**, **Ant Patrol**, **Owl Stare**, and **Owl Survey**) highlighting the ranges of $\rho$ where attacks are feasible.
 The table below summarizes these ranges, showing the intervals where grinding attacks transition from trivial to infeasible:

 | **Feasibility Category**                  | **🔵 Ant Glance**   | **🟠 Ant Patrol**   | **🟢 Owl Stare**   | **🔴 Owl Survey**   |
 |--------------------------------------------|---------------------|---------------------|--------------------|--------------------|